birolcapa/birolcapa.github.io/_posts/2021-01-02-building-a-pc.md

 I decided to build a PC.
 Since I have no clue about it, I got quite some help from my friends.
-During this process some web pages were quite useful for me.
+During this process, some web pages were also quite useful for me.
 1. The very first website is: <https://pcpartpicker.com>

 2. As the community describes itself: "A place where all enthusiasts of PC, PC gaming and PC technology": <https://www.reddit.com/r/pcmasterrace>